Extracorporeal Membrane Oxygenation (ECMO)

 Chapter Information

 Extracorporeal membrane oxygenation (ECMO) provides cardiopulmonary support for patients with acute severe heart or respiratory failure despite conventional therapy.
 The ECMO system consists of a membrane oxygenator to perform gas diffusion, a roller or centrifugal pump to achieve blood flow through the system, heat exchanger, pressure and temperature sensors, and a drainage system.
-Vascular accesses are provided by cannulation of large peripheral vessels (the femoral or internal jugular vein and femoral, axillary, or subclavian artery).
+Vascular access is provided by cannulation of large peripheral vessels (the femoral or internal jugular vein and the femoral, axillary, or subclavian artery).
 Cannulation can be performed using a percutaneous or surgical technique.

-Types of ECMO systems: Figure 1.
+Types of ECMO systems (Figure 21.10-1):

-1. Venovenous ECMO (VV-ECMO) allows for collection of deoxygenated blood from the venous system and transfer of oxygenated blood to the right atrium.
+1) Venovenous ECMO (VV-ECMO) allows for collection of deoxygenated blood from the venous system and transfer of oxygenated blood to the right atrium.
 Double-lumen cannulas are most commonly used to collect and transfuse blood through a single vascular access site (eg, the internal jugular vein).

-2. Venoarterial ECMO (VA-ECMO) allows for collection of deoxygenated blood from the venous system and transfer of oxygenated blood directly into the arterial system.
+2) Venoarterial ECMO (VA-ECMO) allows for collection of deoxygenated blood from the venous system and transfer of oxygenated blood directly into the arterial system.
 This can be achieved through central or peripheral cannulation via a large peripheral artery (eg, femoral, axillary, or subclavian).

 IndicationsTop